ibexa/documentation-user/docs/publishing.md

     If you had planned a future publication date and enter the edit mode of the same Content item, you also have a new option in the menu: **Discard Publish Date**.
-    Activate it to remove the previously selected publication date.
+    Use it to remove the previously selected publication date.

     ![Discard Publish Date button in the menu](img/discard_publish_date.png "Discard Publish Date button in the menu")